lancereinsmith/covid_dashboard/README.md

 This project uses [Streamlit](https://www.streamlit.io/), which is an exciting and relatively nascent project as of this writing.
 It makes building beautiful apps  for displaying data visualizations as easy as writing a single Python script.
 If you like what you see here, I suggest you read through their [documentation](https://docs.streamlit.io/en/stable/) and follow this project as it grows.

 As stated above, there are many data sources for COVID-19.
 We will be using [covidtracking.com](https://covidtracking.com/) as it has a simple [REST API](https://covidtracking.com/data/api).
-However, I have seen [other sources](https://covid19api.com/), and I also recommend checking with your local municipality for pubic data sources.
+However, I have seen [other sources](https://data.world/resources/coronavirus/), and I also recommend checking with your local municipality for pubic data sources.
+Remember to be respectful and follow API guidelines.

 Install Streamlit using pip: